Asymptotic equisingularity and topology of complex hypersurfaces: Introduction

 \section{Introduction}

 Let $\{X_\tau\}_{\tau\in\bC}$ be a one-parametre polynomial family of affine hypersurfaces $X_\tau \subset \bC^n$.
 Let us suppose, for simplicity, that $X_\tau$ is nonsingular, for $\tau\in \bC$.
 It is well known that the family may fail to be topologically trivial because of jumps in behavior at infinity.
-We pose the following natural problem, which, surprisingly, seems not to have been treated in the literature up to now.\\ \\ {\bf Problem} \ \ {\it Define a notion of equisingularity within such a family in order to be controled by numerical invariants defined in the affine space and to imply topological triviality of this family in the neighbourhood of infinity. } \\
+We pose and give an answer to the following natural problem.\\ \\ {\bf Problem} \ \ {\it Define a notion of equisingularity within such a family in order to be controlled by numerical invariants defined in the affine space and to imply {\rm C}$^\ity$-triviality of this family in the neighbourhood of infinity. } \\

-The study of the {\em local equisingularity} of families of complex analytic hypersurface germs, initiated by Oscar Zariski \cite{Z}, was accomplished by Bernard Teissier \cite{Te-1}.
-We refer the reader to e.g. \cite{Za} and \cite{Te-3} for surveys on several types of local equisingularity and their developements.

-In case of isolated singularities, Teissier introduced the local $\mu^*$ invariants, where $\mu^k$ is the Milnor number of the intersection of $X_\tau$ with a generic $k$-plane (and $\mu^0 =1$, by definition).
-One could show that they control the local {\em Whitney equisingularity}, cf. Teissier \cite{Te-1} and Brian\c con-Speder \cite{BS-2}.

-To see what specific difficulties may occur in the global nonproper setting, let us look at the following particular case.
-Take $F(\tau,x) = f(x)-\tau$, where $f: \bC^n \to \bC$ is a polynomial function with isolated singularities.
-Then $\{ X_\tau\}_{\tau\in\bC}$ is the family of the fibres of the polynomial $f$.
-The hypersurfaces $X_\tau$ may be smooth but their projective closures $\overline{X_\tau} \subset \bP^n$ might be very singular.
-One can prove that the family $\{X_\tau\}_{\tau\in \bC}$ is locally topologically trivial over $\bC\setminus \Lambda_f$, where $\Lambda_f$ is some finite set, see \cite{Th}, \cite{V}.
-For instance the function $f(x,y) = x+x^2y$ has no singular points, but the fibre over $0$ is different from the others (since non-connected).
+This problem was not considered up to now since the lack of tools adapted to the situation at infinity.
+This is different from the local case essentially because of genericity failure: general slices in the affine space are not general any more in the neighbourhood of infinity.

-We develop in this paper a geometric theory to manage such situations.
-We define {\em $t$-equisingularity at infinity}, a new type of equisingularity which depends {\em a priori} on the compactification of the family $\{ X_\tau\}_{\tau\in \bC}$ but {\em does not refer to any stratification}.
+We define {\em $t$-equisingularity at infinity}, a type of equisingularity which depends {\em a priori} on the compactification of the family $\{ X_\tau\}_{\tau\in \bC}$ but {\em does not refer to any stratification}.
+This is inspired by the notion of ``$t$-regularity" defined by Siersma and the author \cite{ST} for polynomial functions $f:\bC^n \to\bC$.
+It was shown in \cite{ST} and \cite{Pa} that $t$-regularity is equivalent to an asymptotic condition known as the {\em Malgrange condition}, (see {\em loc. cit.}).